nkcuong2761/Social-CO2/README.md

 2. **WebBLE:**
+- The [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API) provides the ability to connect and interact with Bluetooth Low Energy peripherals.
+We use Web BLE to connect to Aranet4 and get CO2 data:
 - Connect to Aranet4 and get CO2 data:
 	- Upon pairing, the device services will be available.
 Each service will contain characteristics that we can write to or read from.
 The characteristics we’re interested in are:
 		- ARANET_SET_HISTORY_PARAMETER_UUID: Write to this characteristic to request data from Aranet4